 Enjoy your bath and maybe the optional luxury features

-Chromotherapy – This is light based therapy that encourages the mind and body to relax.
-Light waves are a form of energy that when individuals are exposed to, can induce healing within the body.
+Chromotherapy – This is light-based therapy that encourages the mind and body to relax.
+Light waves are a form of energy that when individuals are exposed to them, can induce healing within the body.

 Cosywarm – Some people are worried about getting cold when filling or emptying the bath if their home is not overly warm.
 We developed the Cosywarm to heat the seat and back area of your bath and this can be pre-warmed before you get into the bath.

 Echo – A new feature from Bathing Solutions is our Echo Bluetooth sound system which uses the bath shell to project music from Bluetooth-enabled phones and music players wirelessly.
 This includes simple volume controls at your fingertips.

 A walk-in bath is also a walk-out bath.
 Yes, you do have to drain the bath before you can open the door!

 How long does it take to drain the bath?

 The bath should take around the same time to drain as a traditional bath, depending on filling levels.